Frequently Asked Questions about Accepted Insurance Plans

 Please note that some health plans require you to work with your primary care physician to obtain an insurance referral before seeing a specialist or other physician.

-If you haven’t coordinated with your PCP first, some health plans will refuse to cover the service and expect you to cover the entire bill.
+If you haven’t coordinated with your PCP first, some health plans will refuse to cover specialty care services and expect you to cover the entire bill.

 Will I owe a copayment for my health care services?